 Once the first step of improving housekeeping has been taken, the ecoefficiency assessment can move on to technology modifications and material substitutions.
-On the whole, such changes to the process require some capital investment, however savings in energy and water use can result in attractive payback periods, perhaps within a few months.
-The easiest technologies to implement in the food and beverage industry are often those proven in other industries, and the design stage of a process (and particularly a new facility) offers the unique and optimum opportunity for making change.
+On the whole such changes do require some capital investment, however savings in energy, water and material use can result in attractive payback periods, perhaps within a few months.